-Not a lot, but a confirmation that I’m heading in the right direction.
+Not a big increase, but a confirmation that I’m heading in the right direction.
 My new credit line: $450.

-- September 5: Added a forum section to the site so people can post their reviews and timelines.
-You can access this section here.
+- September 5: Added a forum section to this site so people can post their reviews and timelines.
 Everyone is welcome to join!

 - September 9: Checked my Experian credit report.
-My score hasn’t improved in months (still in the 580′s) and I’m starting to realize that a single secured credit card with a $450 credit limit will not be enough to get me out of this hole.
-I need to take care of all the negative items on my report if I want to see real improvement.
+My score hasn’t improved in months (still in the 580’s) and I’m starting to realize that a single secured credit card with a $450 credit limit is not going to be enough to get me out of this hole.
+I need to take care of all the negative items on my credit reports if I want to see real improvement.
 Negative items include: 2 accounts in collections (unpaid medical bills), 1 “Paid Charge-Off” (case closed), 2 closed cards that were past due more than 60 days (1 credit, 1 store card).
-Currently in the process of taking care of the 2 collections.
+I’m currently in the process of removing the 2 collections.
 Will open a second secured card soon (considering Citi, Orchard Bank or Bank of America secured cards).
-I’m curious to see the impact of these on my report in a couple of months.
+I’m curious to see the impact these changes will have on my report in a couple of months.

 - September 15-27: Made an additional $50 deposit to increase credit limit to $500.
 Deposit was posted on my account about 10-12 days later and I received a letter on the mail confirming my limit increase.

 - November 2: Credit score went from 579 to 636 after paying off the two collection accounts on my credit report (a 57 point jump!).
-I had been stuck on the same score for months, so I’ve been working to clean up my report and it’s paying off.
+I had been stuck on the same score for months, so I’ve been working on cleaning up my report and it’s paying off.

-- November 3: Opened a 2nd secured credit card with Bank of America with a 4k credit limit.
+- November 3: Opened a secured credit card with Bank of America with a 4k credit limit.
 I applied for this card at the bank not online.
 They offered me the BankAmericard Cash Rewards Secured Credit Card.
 I didn’t even know that a Secured Card with cash rewards existed.
-I’m hoping that the larger limit will help boost my score and get things going a little faster.
+I’m hoping that a 2nd secured card with a larger limit will help boost my score and get things going a little faster.

 - January 18: I’m getting close to the 1 year mark with this card and received my 12th statement a few days ago.
 I’m still waiting for a second line increase but who knows if it will happen.
 I haven’t been using the Capital One card as much since I opened a cash rewards secured credit card with a larger limit.